R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata: R2

 \(T^{p,i}_{data}, C^i_d \) and $T^{i,c}_{result}$ are dominated by the position of executor $v_i$ within the continuum, where $v_i$ is the pivot that contributes to $D$.

 We aim to determine $v_i$ to minimize $D$.
 A traditional method checks all the nodes in $V$ by estimating the transmission and computation cost in the first phase.
 Thus, we write OptimizationOff (OptOff for short), OptOff is a base version of R2 when $b = c$, i.e., OptOff is a fully two round-trip method.
+During the first phase (executor selection), it scans all forwarding nodes.

-\textbf{Cost estimation model.} Let a function $f$ have a time complexity $\mathcal{O}(\cdot)$ and involve a metadata \Data packet $M$.
-In R2, the critical indicators in $M$ are typically \texttt{{datasize, metasize}}.
-Let $Te_d^{p,i}$ denote the estimated transmitting \Data delay from $p$ to $v_i$, and $Ce_d^i$ the estimated delay of executing $f$ on $v_i$.
+\textbf{Cost estimation model.} To determine $v_i$, we use a simple cost estimation model that utilizes instant bandwidth of the forwarding path and CPU cycles of the executor.
+Let a function $f$ have a time complexity $\mathcal{O}(\cdot)$ and involve a metadata packet $M$.
+In R2, the critical indicators in $M$ are typically \texttt{{datasize, metasize}} of the data and the metadata packet, respectively.
+Let $Te_d^{p,i}$ denote the estimated transmitting data delay from $p$ to $v_i$, and $Ce_d^i$ the estimated delay of executing $f$ on $v_i$.
 Then,

 and

 where $M_{datasize}$, $M_{metasize}$, $c$, and $CPU_{frequency}$ are the size of the original dataset, size of $M$, CPU cycles per operation, and CPU cycles per second, respectively.

 Note that we estimate $Te_d^{p,i}$ in real-time, and thus, other methods can also be used, e.g., based on historical network interfaces dataset.